leehaesung/iotf-rtd/docs/devices/mqtt.rst

 Topics
 ~~~~~~

-A managed device is required to subscribe to two topics to handle requests and responses from IoTF:
+A managed device is required to subscribe to the following topic to handle requests and responses from the IoT Platform:

-- The managed device will subscribe to device management reponses on ``iotdm-1/response/+``
-- The managed device will subscribe to device management requests on ``iotdm-1/+``
+- ``iotdm-1/#``

-A managed device will publish to two topics:
+A managed device will publish to topics specific to the type of management request being performed.

-- The managed device will publish device management responses on ``iotdevice-1/response/``
+- The managed device will publish device management responses on ``iotdevice-1/response``
-- The managed device will publish device management requests on ``iotdevice-1/``
+- For other topics a managed device may publish to, refer to `Device Management Protocol <device_mgmt/index.html>`__ and `Device Management Requests <device_mgmt/requests.html>`__.

 Message Format
 ~~~~~~~~~~~~~~

 All messages are sent in JSON format.
-There are two types of message.
+There are two types of messages.

 1. Request
     Requests are formatted as follows: